nslay/bleak/README.md

 # The rest of the graph below
 ```
 The variable `outputWidth` in `SGModel` is immediately resolved to its default value of `96` regardless of what the author intended!
 It's important to note that only the variable declarations in subgraphs are initially resolved.
 Only after a subgraph is declared as a vertex and is assigned its properties do all other expressions with variables become resolved in that instance of the subgraph.
-Worse yes is that the variable `outputWidth` is exposed as a property allowing an author to mistakenly assign it an incorrect value!
+Worse yet is that the variable `outputWidth` is exposed as a property allowing an author to mistakenly assign it an incorrect value!
 For example
 ```
 SGModel {
   inputWidth=128;